 If you want to explore changing your cat’s litter to help save money, then you must go about it slowly and methodically.
 Of course, that’s the same with any change you make for your cat.

 They’re creatures of habit, and if you change things too quickly, you might upset them.
-And if you do that with their litter box, it might mean they either end up with health problems by refusing to go toilet or do it elsewhere around your home.
+If you do that with their litter box, it might mean they either end up with health problems by refusing to go toilet or doing it elsewhere around your home.